-- API Spec 5CT / ISO 11960 - Specifications for Casing and Tubing - API Spec 5CRA / ISO 13680 - Specification for Corrosion-Resistant Alloy Seamless Tubes for use as Casing, Tubing, and Coupling Stock - API Spec 10A / ISO 10426-1 - Cements and Materials for Cementing - API Spec 11D1 / ISO 14310 - Downhole Equipment - Packers and Bridge Plugs - API Spec 6A / ISO 10423 - Specification for Wellhead and Tree Equipment
+- API Spec 5CT / ISO 11960 - Specifications for Casing and Tubing

+- API Spec 5CRA / ISO 13680 - Specification for Corrosion-Resistant Alloy Seamless Tubes for use as Casing, Tubing, and Coupling Stock - API Spec 10A / ISO 10426-1 - Cements and Materials for Cementing - API Spec 11D1 / ISO 14310 - Downhole Equipment - Packers and Bridge Plugs - API Spec 6A / ISO 10423 - Specification for Wellhead and Tree Equipment

-4.2 Materials
+3.2 Materials

-Well materials utilized will be compatible with the CO2 injectate to prevent the loss of mechanical integrity in the well:
+Well materials used will be compatible with the CO2 injectate to prevent the loss of mechanical integrity in the well:

-- Tubing - corrosion-resistant alloy (CRA) consistent with accepted industry practices for corrosion mitigation based on a mixture of formation fluids and injectates. - Wellhead - stainless steel or other material consistent with accepted industry practices for corrosion mitigation based on injected CO2 specification. - Packer - corrosion resistant alloy or coating and hardened rubber elastomer element material. - Casing - standard N-80 casing will be installed to be compatible with the CO2 injectate and verified through corrosion coupon monitoring as discussed in the Testing and Monitoring document. - Cement - Portland cement has been used extensively in enhanced oil recovery (EOR) producers for decades.
+- Tubing: Corrosion-resistant alloy (CRA) consistent with accepted industry practices for corrosion mitigation based on a mixture of formation fluids and injectates. - Wellhead: Stainless steel or other material consistent with accepted industry practices for corrosion mitigation based on injected CO2 specification. - Packer: CRA or coating and hardened rubber elastomer element material. - Casing: Standard N-80 casing will be installed to be compatible with the CO2 injectate and verified through corrosion coupon monitoring as discussed in Attachment C: Testing and Monitoring Plan (Attachment C). - Cement: Portland cement has been used extensively in enhanced oil recovery (EOR) producers for decades.
 Data acquired from existing wells supports that the cement is compatible with CO2 where good cement bond between formation and casing exists.

-4.3 Casing
+3.3 Casing